ardaxz99/Book-Recommender/README.md

 - **Mean Average Precision (MAP):** Provides an average precision score across all queries, offering insight into the overall precision of the system.

 These metrics were applied across different train/test split configurations to mimic real-world scenarios and challenges, particularly focusing on few-shot learning where limited data is available.
 By analyzing the performance under these conditions, we were able to optimize our models to deliver accurate and reliable book recommendations.

-## Conclusion

-The evaluation reveals that different methods excel under different configurations.
-Techniques like SGD-SVD and ALS-SVD are robust in rating prediction tasks, whereas graph-based methods show promise in ranking tasks.

 ## Installation